PankajWorks/ambari-agent-simulator/README.md

 ## Use Different Partition for Docker Container

+## The IP assign mechanism.
+Basically, you don't have to worry about IP.
+The maximum number of IP is limited by weave_ip_base and weave_ip_mask.
+By fault, the subnet is 192.168.#.#/16.
+Once you have already created 256*256 agents (the real number is smaller, since the DNS on the VM also uses IP address), some address might fall out side of subnet and some fall inside, which causes a connection issue.
+The function related is cluster._increase_ip().
+You might want to wrap the IP around, but corner cases are always there, there is no silver bullet.

+## Issues
+* This tool do NOT support parallel usage
+* If GCE has no enough resource, the cluster returned to you will have a smaller number of VM
+* Don't merge your cluster into someone else's cluster.
+Actually you can do it, but you have to dig into the network, and make sure the IP configuration is right.

 ## Suggestions:
 * Make sure your cluster name is unique, or you might cause trouble to other people's VM
 * Use CTRL + P, then CTRL + Q to exit Docker container.
 Use "exit" will terminate the container.